Code-Institute-Submissions/Musical-Dublin/README.md

 # Musical Dublin
-This site is intended as a source for music fans to get a comprehensive list of musical venues, education facilities and music shops in the
+This site is intended as a source for music fans to get a comprehensive list of musical venues, education facilities and music shops in the Irish capital.
-Irish capital.
 It is intended also to let users know of upcoming events in the city.
+The site accepts entries from users to have their venue, school or shops listed for other users to see.

+The deployed site is available [here]( https://aaronh1986.github.io/Musical-Dublin/)

 # User Stories
 As a first time user of the site, I want to: